tock/tock/doc/reference/trd102-adc.md

 in resolution, with the exact data resolution being chip-specific.
 If data is less than 16 bits (for example 12-bits on the SAM4L), it SHOULD be placed in the least significant bits of the `sample` value.

+The `samples_ready` function is called whenever data is available from a `sample_highspeed` call.
+The `samples_ready` function receives a buffer filled with up to `length` number of samples.
+Each sample MAY be up to 16 bits in size.
+Smaller samples SHOULD be aligned such that the data is in the least significant bits of each value.
+The length field MUST match the length passed in with the buffer (through either `sample_highspeed` or `provide_buffer`).
+Within the `samples_ready` callback, the capsule SHOULD call `provide_buffer` if it wishes to continue sampling.
+Alternatively, `stop_sampling` and `retrieve_buffers` SHOULD be called to stop the ongoing ADC operation.
+If a client does not plan to request any high speed samping, it should leave this callback unimplemented.

 4 AdcHighSpeed trait